-Wage and Hour Laws: A State-by-State Survey, Second Edition goes beyond recitation of each state’s statutory law and provides detailed analyses of state regulations, wage orders and court cases interpreting and applying the laws.
-It addresses special litigation issues particular to each state, including questions on choice of forum, availability of class actions and more.
-This treatise covers all 50 states, plus the District of Columbia and Puerto Rico, jurisdiction by jurisdiction, and addresses such state wage and hour law issues as minimum wage and overtime; timing, place and manner of payment to employees; mandatory payments in addition to overtime; prohibitions on hours worked and mandatory leave; enforcement and remedies; special litigation issues; common law wage and hour actions (types of actions, defenses and damages); attorneys’ fees litigation; liens specific to unpaid wages; and defenses unique to state wage and hour litigation.
+Wage and Hour Laws: A State-by-State Survey, Second Edition highlights state laws, regulations, wage orders, and court decisions and provides analysis to help practitioners interpret and apply each state's requirements.
+Covering all 50 states, plus the District of Columbia and Puerto Rico, the treatise addresses, jurisdiction by jurisdiction, state wage and hour issues including: minimum wage and overtime; timing, place and manner of payment to employees; mandatory payments in addition to overtime; prohibitions on hours worked and mandatory leave; enforcement and remedies; defenses; damages; attorneys’ fees litigation; liens specific to unpaid wages; forum; availability of class actions; and more.

 All Bloomberg BNA treatises are available on standing order, which ensures you will always receive the most current edition of the book or supplement of the title you have ordered from Bloomberg BNA’s book division.
 As soon as a new supplement or edition is published (usually annually) for a title you’ve previously purchased and requested to be placed on standing order, we’ll ship it to you to review for 30 days without any obligation.
 During this period, you can either (a) honor the invoice and receive a 5% discount (in addition to any other discounts you may qualify for) off the then-current price of the update, plus shipping and handling or (b) return the book(s), in which case, your invoice will be cancelled upon receipt of the book(s).
 Call us for a prepaid UPS label for your return.
 It’s as simple and easy as that.
 Most importantly, standing orders mean you will never have to worry about the timeliness of the information you’re relying on.
 And, you may discontinue standing orders at any time by contacting us at 1.800.960.1220 or by sending an email to firstname.lastname@example.org.